cyberGRID Innovation & Development

 R&D Programme: EC FP7

-The overall objective of the eBadge project is to propose an optimal pan-European Intelligent Balancing mechanism to integrate Virtual Power Plant Systems by means of an integrated communication infrastructure that can assist in the management of the electricity transmission and distribution grids in an optimized, controlled and secure manner.
+The overall objective of the eBadge project was to propose an optimal pan-European Intelligent Balancing mechanism to integrate Virtual Power Plant Systems by means of an integrated communication infrastructure that can assist in the management of the electricity transmission and distribution grids in an optimized, controlled and secure manner.

-In order to achieve this objective the eBadge project will develop a suite of components: A simulation and modelling tool for studying the integrated balancing and reserve market; a unified data-exchange standard using a high performance message bus between balancing and reserve entities; and VPP data analysis, optimization and control strategies.
+In order to achieve this objective the eBadge project developed a suite of components: A simulation and modelling tool for studying the integrated balancing and reserve market; a unified data-exchange standard using a high performance message bus between balancing and reserve entities; and VPP data analysis, optimization and control strategies.

 Coordinator: Telekom Slovenije